-- Inherently Safer Technology (IST) eliminates or reduces hazards to avoid or reduce the consequences of incidents.
+- Inherently Safer Technology (IST), an industry-developed concept for eliminating or reducing process hazards.
 IST is applied to the design and operation life cycle, including manufacture, storage, use, and disposal, and considers substituting a less hazardous material, using less hazardous process conditions, and/or designing a process to reduce the potential for harm.
-As noted in a 2011 Process Safety Progress article,3the CSB examined the importance of IST as part of recent investigations, including the Valero and Kleen Energy incidents.
-In one case CSB recommended that chlorine be replaced with safer chemicals for use in cooling water treatment, and in the other the CSB recommended that natural gas be replaced with nitrogen or air for purging newly constructed gas piping systems. - Management of Organizational Change was identified as a key issue in CSB's investigation of the 2005 incident at BP Texas City.
-Company process safety programs had addressed the analysis of changes in equipment, but not important changes in the organization that can have safety implications.
-Examples of
+As noted in a 2011 Process Safety Progress article,3 the CSB examined the importance of IST as part of recent investigations, including the Valero and Kleen Energy incidents.
+In one case, the CSB recommended that chlorine be replaced with safer chemicals for use in cooling water treatment, and in the other the CSB recommended that natural gas be replaced with nitrogen or air for purging newly constructed gas piping systems. - Management of Organizational Change was identified as a key issue in the CSB's investigation of the 2005 incident at the BP Texas City refinery.
+Company process safety programs had addressed the analysis of changes in equipment, but not important changes in the organization that had safety implications.
+Examples of organizational changes that need to be analyzed and managed include staffing, operator overtime and training, and loss of experienced personnel.